Carol Counts Likens, PhD, PT, MBA, Program Director

 - A competitive score on the verbal and quantitative sections of the Graduate Record Examination (GRE) is required.

-- A completed application submitted to the Physical Therapist Centralized Application Service (PTCAS) must be received by August 14 (Early Decision) or October 16 (final decision) for admissions.
-Early decision candidates must have a science/math GPA of 3.5 or higher, GRE of 305 or higher, and completion of 75% of all required science courses including labs and observation hours.
-ALL application materials, including transcripts, GRE scores, PT observation hours, and recommendation letters, must be verified by PTCAS within four (4) weeks of the application close date for the Admissions Committee to consider the application.
-Applications are reviewed and candidates are accepted until all the class seats are filled.
-NOTE: Responses to school-specific questions are considered during the selection process.
+- A completed application submitted to the Physical Therapist Centralized Application Service (PTCAS) must be received by October 17 (soft deadline) or January 16th (application close date) for fall admissions.
+ALL application materials, including transcripts, GRE scores, PT observation hours, and pre-professional evaluation, must be verified by PTCAS within four (4) weeks of the application close date for the Admissions Committee to consider the application.
+NOTE: Applications are reviewed and candidates are accepted until all the class seats are filled.
+In some years, all the seats may be filled before applications in January are considered.

-- Two letters of reference must be submitted to the PTCAS site from (1) a physical therapist with whom the applicant has worked or volunteered, and (2) from either an applicant’s basic science professor OR the applicant’s academic advisor.
+- One completed pre-professional evaluation submitted to the PTCAS site from either an applicant’s basic science professor OR the applicant’s academic advisor.

 - Applicants must demonstrate good physical and mental health consistent with the demands of the education program.